The Word Renaissance: Meaning, History, & Cultural Impact

 Sign up to our Free Weekly Newsletter

-The word Renaissance adopted by Michelet and Burckhardt (see above) shares similarities with the Italian word ‘Renascita’, which translates as ‘rebirth’, or ‘renewal.’
-Long before Michelet and Burckhardt, the first writer to make use of this word in relation to the Renaissance period was in fact the Italian 16th century writer Giorgio Vasari, in his book of 1550, Le vite de’ più eccellenti pittori, scultori, e architettori, (Lives of the Most Excellent Painters, Sculptors, and Architects).
+The word Renaissance adopted by Michelet and Burckhardt shares similarities with the Italian word Rinascita, which translates as ‘rebirth’, or ‘renewal.’
+Long before Michelet and Burckhardt, the first writer to make use of this word in relation to the Renaissance period was the Italian 16th-century writer Giorgio Vasari, in his 1550 book Le vite de’ più eccellenti pittori, scultori, e architettori (Lives of the Most Excellent Painters, Sculptors, and Architects).
 The structure of Vasari’s text chimes with much of the literature that is still published about the Italian Renaissance today.

 A Revitalization of the Arts